The Keep Score by Tangerine Dream

 The Keep original Soundtrack

 2013 – THE KEEP ORIGINAL SOUNDTRACK - THE COMPLETE RECORDINGS / 30th ANNIVERSARY EDITION from Restoration Project (2 CD's) - This bootleg is the closest thing to having the actual original soundtrack recordings used in the film.
-It has not been circulated in online file sharing (that I have seen), but it is available on youtube.
+It has been circulated in online file sharing a few times, is available on youtube, and various CD bootlegs have been sold with audio ripped from Youtube.
 The quality is on par with the Blade Runner Esper Edition bootleg and the stellar Blade Runner EMS Recombination bootlegs.
 I had a hand in cleaning up and mixing almost every track on this version, as well as doing the cover art, but it really was a group effort by a small team of die hard Tangerine Dream fans.
 Only about 5 copies were made on CD and shared freely among the people who put it together and friends.
 Released on the 30th anniversary of the original motion picture release, this soundtrack includes every major Tangerine Dream music cue from the film, roughly in chronological order, with a nearly a two hour running time.

 Most of the tracks on this Restoration Project CD were taken directly from the original TD source material - The 1982 live concert recordings, the best versions of the actual music tracks created by Tangerine Dream for the film (studio out takes, the TDI OST release, a cassette tape copy of some of the actual score mixing music), isolated sections of the actual film score, and remixes from those sources to recreate the film versions.
 There is more film music material here than on any previous bootleg, including several film tracks never before released.
 None of these tracks are repeats of the exact same tracks from previous bootlegs, and many match what was heard in the film exactly.
 You won't find much of the extra, non-film music from previous bootlegs here, just tracks that were used for the film, or longer tracks of which shorter sections of music were taken for the film.
 The sound quality on most of the tracks is good to very good, and there is very little evidence of the movie sound effects.
 Several of the tracks have hiss noise, betraying the nature of some of the 30 year old source tapes used.